coingaming/asset_import/README.md

 </html>
 ```

-If more control is needed over the tags then `asset_style_files` and `asset_script_files` can be used, which return a list of asset paths instead of html:
+If more control is needed over the tags:
 ```html
 <% body = render "body.html", assigns %>
 <html>